0LNetworkCommunity/libra-legacy-v6/config/README.md

 - DebugInterface - A special gRPC service for identifying internals of the system
-- ExecutionConfig - The gRPC service endpoint and path to the genesis file that defines the Move standard diemry and the initial Validator set.
+- ExecutionConfig - The gRPC service endpoint and path to the genesis file that defines the Move standard library and the initial Validator set.
 - MempoolConfig - Parameters for configuring uncommitted transaction storage
 - MetricsConfig - Local storage for metrics
 - NetworkConfig - DiemNet configuration file that specifies peers with keys,